learnk8s/learnk8s.io/src/clusterSize/content.md

 ## Conclusion

-If you have a given set of applications, you can run them either on few large clusters or many small clusters.
+In general, if you have a given set of applications, you can run them either on few large clusters or many small clusters.

-This article discussed the pros and cons of various approaches:
+This article discussed the pros and cons of various approaches on a scale from _few large_ to _many small_ clusters:

 - [**One large shared cluster**](#1-one-large-shared-cluster)
 - [**Many small single-use clusters**](#2-many-small-single-use-clusters)